srihari-976/Wine-Quality-Prediction/README.md

 # Wine Quality Predictor

 A machine learning application that predicts the quality of red wine based on its physicochemical properties.
-The model uses a Random Forest Classifier to predict wine quality on a scale of 0-8.
+The model uses an optimized Random Forest Classifier to predict wine quality on a scale of 0-8.

 ## Features